Guidance: candidate or agent

 Changes to the law

-The UK government has changed the law on who can donate money to candidates.
+This legislation changes the rules on who can donate to candidates.

 Guidance about harassment and intimidation